 As such, it is important that your financial life is always in check, and that you do everything you can to navigate this tricky economic period.
 Here are some considerations regarding taking control of your finances.

 Taking out a loan should always be a last resort in any situation, as you will always pay back more than you borrowed.
 Although interest rates remain low, you should always explore all your options before financing the likes of a new car with a loan.

 If you do need a loan, remember that there is plenty of choice regarding lenders, so it is well worth shopping around.
 The type of loan you choose should also be appropriate to what you will be using it for.
-If you are a student in need of a short term payday loan, for instance, then a provider specifically aimed at students, such as Smart Pig, might be the better option.
+If you are a student in need of a short term payday loan, for instance, then a provider specifically aimed at students might be the better option.